jbuto454/java-csv-parser-engineering-portfolio/README.md

 ## How to Engage with This Portfolio
 1. **Review Architecture Diagrams**: Understand the system design
 2. **Read Performance Analysis**: See the impact of optimization decisions
-3. **Examine Code Samples**: View illustrative implementations
-4. **Request a Live Walkthrough**: I'm available for technical discussions about any aspect
+3. **Request a Live Walkthrough**: I'm available for technical discussions about any aspect

 *Note: This repository contains analysis, documentation, and illustrative examples only.
 The complete academic implementation remains private per university policy.*